🚀 Checkout our New AI Product Abun.com 🚨 Signup for Early Access.

 Impact of Green

 The color green, associated with growth, life, health, and nature in the springtime.
-Green, connected with prosperity, wealth, good fortune, and finances, and it represents protection.
+Green is connected with prosperity, wealth, good fortune, and finances, and it represents protection.
 It’s thought to have a calming and stress-relieving effect because it’s a stimulating, soothing color.
 Greed, envy, ignorance, and sleepiness are all negative associations with green.

 Color Psychology: Does It Affect How You Feel?